verneh/DS/ULMFit/Readme.md

 ULMFit for Virgin Airlines tweets as part of a Fellowship.ai challenge.
+Text classification with some Deep Learning.

 **Requirements**